Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

         - Once created - go to the resource
             - Specify application
             - `batch account resource || application > add`
             - FFmpeg tool - converting video and audio file using Azure batch service.
-Will need to convert to zip file if .exe before it can be uploaded it the storage account
+Will need to convert to zip file if .exe before it can be uploaded it the storage account - You can submit this as the application packag using `add`
             - You an add pool of VMs
             - While you are creating the pool you will create a V net as well as a subnet
             - Create a video container in the storage account and then upload a video file into this container